VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Attempts of SFT Cold-Start Before RL

 \subsection{Experimental Results}

-As shown in Table~\ref{tab:sft_rl_exp}, we present the experimental results related to the approach of \textit{SFT-then-RL}.
+In Table~\ref{tab:sft_rl_exp}, we present the experimental results related to the approach of \textit{SFT-then-RL}.
+Specifically, we compare VidBridge-R1 with three additional settings: (1) SFT using only direct answers without reasoning chains (Qwen2.5-VL-Ans-SFT), (2) SFT with the inclusion of reasoning processes (Qwen2.5-VL-CoT-SFT), and (3) further applying RL after SFT with reasoning processes (Qwen2.5-VL-CoT-SFT-RL).

 The results demonstrate that, across general video understanding, video reasoning, and captioning tasks, directly applying RL significantly outperforms the approach involving an initial phase of SFT.
 This performance gap can be attributed to the fact that, during the cold-start phase, the model is compelled to learn complex reasoning patterns that exceed its current cognitive capacity, consequently exerting a negative impact on the subsequent RL phase.
-Moreover, in the SFT-only scenarios, models trained without reasoning chains also achieve better performance than those trained with them, further supporting our hypothesis.
+Moreover, the performance improvement of RL on the base model is diminished in the scenario of CoT-SFT, further supporting our hypothesis.
 These findings collectively suggest that compelling the model to imitate sophisticated reasoning processes beyond its current capabilities may ultimately degrade its final performance.